 In Defense of Animals

 Prairie Ecosystem Associates

-Prairie Hills Audubon Society of Northern South Dakota
+Prairie Hills Audubon Society of Western South Dakota

 Prairie Dog Rescue of New England

 Rocky Mountain Animal Defense